Contagious97/SensorApplication-JetPack/README.md

 NB!
 The Movsense device must be updated with the Movesense-gatt_sensordata_app_w_bootloader DFU file.
 You find this file on the course webb.

+This example builds on the BLE examples at developer.android.com.